What differentiates VCNM from other vein care facilities?

 What can I expect at my first appointment?

-If you are treated at a medically based practice, like the Vascular Center of Northern Michigan, during your initial comprehensive evaluation, state-of-the-art technology will be used to analyze blood flow in the affected area, pinpointing the exact cause of your vein discomfort.
-With this information, using their professional training and experience, certified vascular surgeons, such as Dr. Colburn, Dr. Boros, and Dr. Roos, can determine a customized treatment plan for each patient.
+Your initial visit at the Vascular Center of Northern Michigan will consist of a comprehensive evaluation where state-of-the-art technology will be used to analyze blood flow in the affected area, pinpointing the exact cause of your vein discomfort.
+With this information, using their professional training and experience, our certified vascular surgeons, Dr. Colburn, Dr. Boros, and Dr. Roos, can determine a customized treatment plan for each patient.

 What techniques are used to treat vein conditions?

 Depending on the results of your comprehensive exam, there are several techniques that can be used to treat the underlying cause of vein conditions.
 For minor procedures, such as the removal of small spider veins, a surface laser would be appropriate.
 For more complex symptoms, such as varicose veins, the laser can be used intravenously for deeper treatment.
 Injections may also be used, but this depends on the specific patient diagnosis.
 The certified, professional staff at Vascular Center of Northern Michigan is committed to establishing the appropriate treatment plan for each patient, including following up post-procedure to assure that all vein concerns have been sufficiently resolved.

 How much down time can I expect following the procedure?

 Post-treatment symptoms can vary by person and the severity of the condition, but for most patients, it is not uncommon to return to normal activity the same day of treatment.
 In fact, in most instances, it is even recommended to be active following the procedure.
 Compression stockings are strongly recommended for the first 1-2 weeks following the treatment for best results.
 Be sure to carefully follow any post-treatment instructions received from your provider.

 Will my insurance cover the cost of vein treatment?